 Loading floor flat or deep...?

-In our online shop you will find terms such as flat loading floor, deep loading floor, variable loading floor, raised loading floor as well as loading sill .
+In our online shop you will find terms such as flat loading floor, low loading floor, variable loading floor, raised loading floor as well as Loading sill .
 What do these mean?

 Here is a brief explanation:

-- A flat loading floor provides a consistently flat surface in the vehicle's loading area.
-This makes loading and unloading luggage or large items easier as there are no differences in height.
+- A flat loading floor provides a consistently flat surface throughout the vehicle's cargo area.
+This makes loading and unloading luggage or large items easier, as there are no height differences.

-- A deep load floor means that the loading area is lower than the loading sill.
-This can help to make better use of boot space and provide a lower loading sill, making it easier to load heavy or bulky items.
-However, it can also mean limited storage space under the load floor, for example for spare tires or tools.
+- A deep load floor means the loading area is lower than the loading sill.
+This can help optimize trunk space and provide a lower loading sill, making it easier to load heavy or bulky items.
+However, it can also result in limited storage space under the load floor, for things like spare tires or tools.

 Variable loading floor

-- A variable loading floor is adjustable and can be raised or lowered in many vehicles and can sometimes even be removed.
-This allows users to enlarge or adjust the loading area as required.
-For most vehicle manufacturers, the variable loading floor is an optional extra.
+- A variable loading floor is adjustable and can be raised or lowered in many vehicles, and in some cases even removed.
+This allows users to expand or adjust the loading area as needed.
+The variable loading floor is available as an optional extra for most vehicle manufacturers.

 Raised loading floor

-- Mostly installed in PHEV (plug-in hybrid) vehicles.
-The battery in the trunk raises the loading sill.
+- Typically installed in PHEV (plug-in hybrid) vehicles, the battery in the trunk raises the loading sill.

 Below you will find illustrated examples!